Steven Sinofsky: Hardcore Software

 In 2020, it was announced that Sinofsky was writing Hardcore Software: Inside the Rise and Fall of the PC Revolution, a first-person account of the PC told through the projects Sinofsky worked on and the competitive and technology landscape at the time.
 It focuses on the company's history between the 1980s and the 2010s, as it transitioned from the early home computer era to the PC revolution and finally the smartphone era.
 The work details the emotions of creating "hardcore software" a reference to the 1988 recruiting slogan that brought Sinofsky to Microsoft.
 Hardcore Software was first published online in a serial format beginning in 2021.

 Personal life

-Sinofsky is in a relationship with neurosurgeon Melanie S. Walker, who was mentored by and a “science advisor” to Jeffrey Epstein.
+Sinofsky is in a relationship with neurosurgeon Melanie S. Walker, who was mentored by and a "science advisor" to Jeffrey Epstein in the 1990s.
 They reside in Seattle, Washington.
 In 2006, Walker joined the Bill & Melinda Gates Foundation as senior program officer.
+Sinofsky met with Epstein several times to negotiate his exit from Microsoft.